Course Research Thesis Requirements

 The comprehensive requirement in Chemistry/Biochemistry may be met by completion of an undergraduate thesis based on research work.
 Enrollment in a minimum of two credits of Chem 96 (Research Thesis) over the last three semesters of the student's residence at Swarthmore is required; typically, this is done by one credit in each of the two semesters of the senior year.
 One summer of research is strongly recommended.
 An additional summer (or summers) is (are) optional.

-- Monday-Tuesday, May 19-20: Thesis oral exams by committees
+- Week of April 13th: Thesis oral exams by committees

 The following are the Department's expectations for work in Chem 96:

 - Time Input: approximately 12-16 hours per week for each of two semesters.

 - Each thesis student will have a three-member faculty committee responsible for reading and evaluating the student's thesis proposal, reading and evaluating the completed thesis prior to the oral defense, and orally examining the student during the time scheduled in the college calendar for comprehensive examinations at the end of the senior year.
 Students, in consultation with their faculty advisor, suggest names for the committee.
 Final committee membership is determined by the faculty.
 The research advisor must be one of those chosen; at least one of the additional faculty members should be from the chemistry department.
 The third member may be from another department.

 - Submission of a thesis proposal (due date: Friday, January 23, 5PM), which is intended to help each student organize the final semester of thesis work.
 Writing a thesis is a big undertaking and it is important to plan ahead and start early to avoid being overwhelmed at the end of the year.
 The specific aims of this assignment are as follows: